 Exterior design costs for restaurants can include outdoor seating areas, heaters, parking, landscaping, or signage.
-A traditional restaurant sign costs $15 to $35 per square foot and varies based on materials.

-9. Restaurant Permits and Organizational Costs
+9. Restaurant Permits and Organisational Costs

 If you need help navigating which permits and licenses you need, consult with a lawyer or restaurant business consultant.

 Professional services you can choose to outsource include legal services, marketing services, real estate scouting, competitive analysis, bookkeeping and accounting, and establishing a new business.
 Restaurant professional service costs can add up to $70,000+ if a full suite of professionals are enlisted.

 11. Technology and Point of Sale

 Today’s customers expect a digital dining experience and a seamless one at that.
 The tools you invest in from the start can help your donut shop business develop a loyal customer base.